twota/terms-of-service-and-privacy-policy/README.md

 ▪ We do not guarantee uninterrupted, completely secure, or error-free service.

 ▪ “Twota” may utilize automated systems and artificial intelligence (AI) to assist with moderation and matchmaking.
-These systems are continuously reviewed and improved but are not guaranteed to be flawless.
+These systems are continuously reviewed and improved, but are not guaranteed to be flawless.

 11. Limitation of Liability